Akakria/Bachelor-Thesis-Project/README.md

   -Controller to any device that takes keyboard input (just use your laptop or pc) -SensorPlatform to RaspberryPi or adjacent device (tested on RPi 4, refer to wiring diagram for components)

-2.Install missing libraries and dependencies(check docs)
+2.Install missing libraries and dependencies (Gstreamer and libcamera for videostream)

 3.Setup an mqtt broker